m-garg/Yo-Jekyll-Github/README.md

 2.Download this repository and run 'npm link' in that directory.

-3.Your npm module 'paxceltech' is published locally.
+3.Your npm module 'generator-paxcellabs' is published locally.

-4.Now go to any empty directory and run 'yo paxceltech'
+4.Now go to any empty directory and run 'yo paxcellabs'

 5.Follow the instructions and then your Jekyll website structure is created.